August 14, 2019

 The hotel was added to the national registry of historic places in the 1980s.
 Now freshly restored, Becker hopes the hotel has another 150 years of life ahead of her.
 As far as our future goes, Matt Becker plans on continuing the slow expansion so they can be more widely available.
 That, and they want to keep making great classic beers.

-The Best Brighton Howell Area Happy Hours
+2023 Best of the Brighton Howell Area

-Fun Fall Activities in the Brighton Howell Area
+Valentine's Day Date Ideas in the Brighton Howell Area

 The holiday of love is on the horizon.
 This year, treat your Valentine to something truly special in the Brighton Howell Area.
 Skip the typical dinner and a movie and choose from various activities to show your…